-Expectations for 2020 Eulachon Fisheries
+Expectations for 2021 Eulachon Fisheries

-Each brood year that composes the 2020 run has a different recruitment and survival profile.
-Since returns of Age-6 and Age-7 fish are typically minor, the 2020 forecast is based on brood years 2015-2018 that represent adult returns at ages 5, 4, 3, and 2 respectively (see table below).
-The 2020 run should primarily be comprised of returns from 2016-2017 brood years (Age-3 and Age-4 returns) with minimal contribution from the 2015 brood (Age-5).
-Although Age-2 fish typically do not contribute substantially to adult returns, environmental conditions have been favorable for the 2018 brood year and could result in some representation in the 2020 run.
+Eulachon run sizes to the Columbia River during the past two decades have varied, with noticeable peaks in 2001-2003 and in 2013-2016 and a low in 2018.
+Each brood year contributing to a given run will have a different recruitment and survival profile.
+Since returns of Age-6 and Age-7 fish are typically minor, the 2021 forecast is based on brood years 2016-2019 that represent adult returns at ages 5, 4, 3, and 2 respectively (see table below).
+The 2021 run should primarily be comprised of returns from 2017 and 2018 brood years (Age-3 and Age-4 returns) with minimal contribution from the 2016 brood (Age-5).
+Although environmental conditions for Age-2 fish were moderately favorable in the freshwater phase, they typically do not contribute substantially to adult returns.

-Factors de Factors determining the return of Eulachon to the Columbia River in 2020.
+Factors determining the return of Eulachon to the Columbia River in 2021

+Cohort Survival Factors

-Brood Age at Larval Freshwater Forecasted
+Brood Age at Larval Freshwater Ocean Forecasted

-Year Spawn Recruitment Recruitment Phase Ocean Phase
+Year Spawn Recruitment Phase Phase Contribution

-2015 5 + - - -

-2016 4 0 - - -
+2016 5 0 - - -

-2017 3 0 + 0 +
+2017 4 - + 0 +

-2018 2 - + + +
+2018 3 - + + +

+2019 2 0 + 0 0

-Overall, the 2020 run is expected to be moderate in size and likely similar to the 2019 return in magnitude.
-This run prediction could provide for limited Eulachon fisheries in the Columbia River estuary and Cowlitz River during 2020.
-Additionally, the states have discussed with other members of the Eulachon Technical Recovery and Implementation Team (ETRIT) the possibility of gathering biological data to expand our understanding of the species life history.
+Overall, the 2021 run is expected to be moderate in size and could potentially be better due to positive environmental conditions for the 2017 and 2018 broods and a moderate return of the 2016 and 2017 broods during 2019 (no 2020 age data currently available).
+Larval recruitment (density) was low during 2017 and 2018, but favorable environmental conditions could yield improved adult returns in 2021.
+This run prediction could support limited Eulachon fisheries in the Columbia and Cowlitz rivers during 2021.
+Additionally, the states are working in collaboration with other members of the Eulachon Technical Recovery and Implementation Team (ETRIT) to seek funding to collect novel biological data to expand our understanding of the species life history.